Knight Frank interview questions: likely questions and what to talk about

 Acting respectfully in interviews

 The importance of building relationships with clients is made clear on Knight Frank’s website: ‘At Knight Frank we build long-term relationships.
 We believe personal interaction is a crucial part of ensuring every client is matched to the property that suits their needs best’.
-Recruiters such as Lauren and Sally are looking for candidates who act respectfully and show the potential to build these relationships.
+Recruiters are looking for candidates who act respectfully and show the potential to build these relationships.

 In previous years, Knight Frank has indicated that its first interview was conducted by a partner in the firm and that the assessment centre interviews were conducted by a panel, made up of partners and representatives from HR.
 Make sure to act professionally and respectfully; make eye contact, have open body language, talk clearly and smile.